mb21/blog/_posts/2014-07-03-JSON-LD-intro.md

 Note again that `@id` when used in the context behaves a bit odd: in the example above, `"@id": "http://schema.org/name"` provides information about `"name"` (namely that it's a shorthand for `"http://schema.org/name"`), whereas `@id` when used inline (i.e. not in the context) and `@type` always refer to the JSON object they are a part of.
 For example `"@type": "xsd:string"` specifies that the target of `"name"`, not `"name"` itself, is of type `xsd:string`.

-A final thing to mention, which is actually intuitive, is that not only literals but also proper resources can be embedded as property values:
+A final thing to mention, which is intuitive again, is that not only literals but also entire resources can be embedded as property values:

     {
       "@context": {